dunglas/mercure/docs/hub/install.md

-# Install the Mercure.rocks hub
+# Install the Mercure.rocks Hub

 ## Managed and HA Versions